syasini/AstroPaint/README.md

 ```

 ![stack](images/a_random_stack.png)

+ If this is taking too long, use `with_ray=True` for *parallel stacking*.

 ## Line-Of-Sight integration of 3D profiles

 AstroPaint only allows you to paint 2D (line-of-sight integrated) profiles on
  your catalog halos, so if you already have the analytical expression of
-  the projected profile you want to paint with, we are in business.
+  the projected profile you want to paint, we are in business.
 However, not
-   all 3D profiles can be LOS integrated analytically (e.g. Einasto or
+   all 3D profiles can be LOS integrated analytically (e.g. generalized NFW
-    generalized NFW, etc), and integrating profiles numerically along every
+    or Einasto, etc), and integrating profiles numerically along every
      single LOS is generally expensive.
-In order to alleviate this problem
-     , AstroPaint offers two python decorators
+In order to alleviate this problem, AstroPaint offers two python decorators
  `@LOS_integrate` and `@interpolate` which make 3D -> 2D projections effortless.

  To convert a 3D profile into a 2D LOS integrated profile, all you need to do